-Days after the People’s Republic of China expelled three journalists for a “racist” op-ed headline run by The Wall Street Journal, The Trump administration has announced that it would limit the number of Chinese staff working in the United States for Chinese state-owned media outlets.
+Days after the People’s Republic of China expelled three journalists for a “racist” op-ed headline run by The Wall Street Journal, The Trump administration announced that it would limit the number of Chinese staff working in the United States for Chinese state-owned media outlets.

 The restrictions were effective from March 13 and applied to four PRC media entities operating in the U.S. — China Daily Distribution Corp., China Global Television Network, Xinhua News Agency, and China Radio International.
 At present, these outlets have around 160 Chinese staff members.
 The new rule mandates that this number be reduced to just 100.